Powerhouse Boards: Tips to Achieving Long-Term Success

 In addition to the pandemic, another outcome of the last two years has been the urgent need for all organizations to be more diverse and equity focused.
 Your board must be more intent on being inclusive to the entire community, be aware of how your nonprofit is reflective of the community, and be thoughtful about how your mission is equitable and serving all.
 You can start with where you are and take actionable steps.
 Your board’s commitment to diversity and equity will make a powerful difference in your nonprofit’s success in 2022 and beyond.

 Maybe the reason your board is idle or stuck in reverse is because they haven’t been given the tools to thrive.
 With an effective and efficient high-performing board, your nonprofit will not only be in motion, your organization will embrace the future and forge ahead to greater success.

-Stephanie Minor is executive consultant of NPO Centric in Palm Desert, California, where she advances the work of nonprofits through capacity-building and technical assistance.
-Stephanie is an award-winning veteran fundraising professional, nonprofit executive and strategic development coach whose proven fundraising strategies have won big grants and gifts for impactful nonprofit causes.
-Through her many publications and online courses, she teaches nonprofit leaders, fundraisers and founders the best practices from her career in leading and raising millions of dollars for nonprofits.
+Stephanie Minor is the founder and CEO of Success for Nonprofits, where she strengthens and advances nonprofit organizations through capacity building and technical assistance.
+Stephanie is an award-winning veteran fundraising professional, nonprofit executive and strategic development coach whose proven fundraising strategies have won big grants and gifts for important and impactful nonprofit causes.

 She was awarded the 2023 “Outstanding Fundraising Professional” by the Association of Fundraising Professionals (AFP) Desert Communities Chapter.
 As a seasoned, spirited, and optimistic executive consultant, Stephanie guides nonprofits on how to create and execute winning strategies through the power of strategic campaigns and effective storytelling.